vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 Instead, you should create a Hub Flow.
 It works like this:
 1. The Hub Flow connects to the S7 and retrieves the necessary data.
 None of the Peakboard apps connect to the S7, so there's only one connection that the S7 has to handle.
 1. The Hub Flow processes the raw data in order to get the values it needs.
-    * For example, the Hub Flow might look through the data to find the running speed value.
 1. The Hub Flow stores each value inside its own Hub Variable.
 It overwrites any previous value in the Hub Variable.
     * For example, you might have a boolean Hub Variable that reports whether the S7 detects a problem or not.